-Funds from other agencies and/or grant programs can constitute all or part of the community contribution (except funds from the Ministry of Forest, Lands and Natural Resource Operations which are not eligible as a community contribution).
+Funds from other agencies and/or grant programs can constitute all or part of the community contribution (except funds from the Ministry of Forest, Lands and Natural Resource Operations or funds from the SWPI FireSmart grant program which are not eligible as a community contribution).
 However, it is important to note that other grant programs may fund some activities that are not eligible under the Operational Fuel Treatment program.
 Therefore, when accounting for project costs covered by other grant programs, only those activities that are outlined in Section 4 can be included.